saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 In this lesson, you will learn to specify which tests you want to run in which environment by configuring the properties under `suites:` in the `.sauce/config.yml` file.
 This lesson will cover:

 * Using JSON Schema validation with IntelliJ
-* Setting different directories
-* Specifying certain test files
+* Specifying certain test classes and methods
 * Running on different devices
 * View test results on the Sauce Labs App